 Waste reduction and diversion are an important part of Dining’s sustainability efforts.
 Participation in campus recycling efforts, waste reduction and reuse are incorporated into daily operations.
-These efforts make Northwestern Dining and our customers more sustainable.
+These efforts make Northwestern Dining and its customers more sustainable.

 - Edible leftovers are donated to local to residents in need via Campus Kitchens.